VoIP Telephony Glossary – IP-Telephony from A to Z

 The world of VoIP is fascinating, but for those who are new to the different features and workings of IP PBXs, it can be a bit overwhelming.
 To help those who are just getting started or who stumbled across a word they don’t know, we provide a list with the most important terms as well as a short explanation.

-Agent: Staff member that is employed within the telephone support service of a company.
+Agent: Staff member who works from within the telephone support service of a company.

 Alcatel: French company that, among other products, manufactures VoIP telephones.

 Analog: Commonly used term for analog signal transmission.
-Analog telephony was largely replaced in Germany in the mid-1990s by digital ISDN.
+Analog telephony has been largely replaced by digital ISDN.
 However, in many countries, analog telephone lines are still in use.

 Analog Telephone Adapter (ATA): A device that is used to incorporate analog devices into a VoIP environment by converting analog signals into IP packets.

 Appliance: Common term for the hardware that is hosting the telephony software and in combination provides a telephony server.
 Former term for the AskoziaPBX hardware systems that are now called telephony servers.

 Applications: Asterisk applications provide the possibility to place certain program sequences for certain scenarios on specific internal or external phone numbers.
 An application is started by calling its respective number.

 Area Code: Numeric string that defines a specific region or country as part of a telephone number.
 Area codes include country codes, cities or even municipalities.

 AskoziaPBX: The flagship product of Askozia and the most intuitive software PBX in the world.